microsoft/private-openai-with-apim-for-chargeback/README.md

 ## Overview

-This sample demonstartes hosting Azure OpenAI (AOAI) instance privately within (customer's) Azure tenancy and publishing AOAI via Azure API Management (APIM).
+This sample demonstrates hosting Azure OpenAI (AOAI) instance privately within (customer's) Azure tenancy and publishing AOAI via Azure API Management (APIM).
 APIM plays a key role to montior and govern all the requests routed towards Azure OpenAI.
 Customer gets full control on who gets to access the AOAI and ability to charge back the AOAI users.